scala/docs.scala-lang/_getting-started/index.md

 Along with managing JVMs, it also installs useful command line tools: ammonite, coursier, scala, scalac, sbt-launcher, scalafmt.

-For more information, read [couriser-cli documentation](https://get-coursier.io/docs/cli-overview)
+For more information, read [coursier-cli documentation](https://get-coursier.io/docs/cli-overview)

 ### ...Or manually
 1. if you don't have java 1.8 or 11 installed, download